CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 comparing, and predicting statistics for each sport have a similar format, they are each handled by a unique Use Case class to ensure that each of their behavior can be changed without affecting the behavior for other sports or other commands.
+This provides us with a lot of flexibility in the future when we add more sports, since we will not need to change the implementation of the existing classes.

 Open-Closed Principle: All classes make use of private variables with getters and setters, which ensures internal implementations can be changed